innogames/flink-real-time-crm/README.md

 ![Demo UI](doc/flink-real-time-crm-ui.png)

-When Kafka and Flink are running, you can also use the dedicated `flink-real-time-crm-ui` Demo UI project in order to interact with the system via a web frontend.
+When Kafka and Flink are running, you can also use the dedicated [Demo UI project](https://github.com/innogames/flink-real-time-crm-ui) to interact with the system via a web frontend.